Delaware Water Gap: Appalachian Trail

-Running from Springer Mountain, Georgia to Mt.
+Running from Springer Mountain, Georgia, to Mt.
 Katahdin in Baxter State Park, Maine, the Appalachian Trail enters the Delaware Water Gap at the Delaware River on the Route 80 Bridge.
 It goes to Sunfish Pond, and continues northeast to Stokes State Forest.
 The trail crosses Route 206 and continues along the ridgeline of the Kittatinny Mountains to High Point State Park, eventually entering New York.
 Of the 2,174 mi of trail, 28 mi are within the Delaware Water Gap National Recreation Area.

 Additional trails also traverse through the area.

 Rock climbing

 The gap is a popular place to rock-climb in New Jersey.
 The climbs are 150 to 300 ft.
 Most climbing is done on the New Jersey side due to easier access.
-There are about one hundred climbs on the New Jersey side.
-Climbs range from 5.1 to 5.14 on the Yosemite Decimal System scale.
-Climbers follow the gray dot trail along Route 80, then pass the large rock face, then go up the path to the route they choose.
+There are about 100 climbs on the New Jersey side, which range in difficulty from 5.1 to 5.14 on the Yosemite Decimal System scale.
+Climbers follow the gray dot trail along Route 80, pass the large rock face, then go up the path to the route they choose.

-Beginning in 2010, the Pennsylvania side has been periodically closed to climbing during the nesting season for the endangered peregrine falcons.
+Since 2010, the Pennsylvania side has been closed to climbing during the nesting season of the endangered peregrine falcons.

 Boy Scout camps

 The Easton Area Council of the Boy Scouts of America operated Weygadt Scout Reservation at the base of Mount Tammany from 1931 until 1968.
 The Reservation was originally home to two Scout camps—the Easton Council's Camp Weygadt on the southern part of the reservation and the Minsi Trails Council's Camp Minsi on the northern section of the reservation.
 In the later part of the 1930s, the Bethlehem Council moved their camp to the Poconos, and the entire reservation in the Water Gap became Camp Weygadt.
 Camp Minsi is now located in Pocono Summit, Pennsylvania, on the shores of Stillwater Lake.

 Pahaquarra Boy Scout Camp was located on the New Jersey side of the Delaware Water Gap on Old Mine Road at the abandoned Pahaquarry Copper Mine.
-The camp served Boy Scouts from the George Washington Council.
-Just north of this camp was Camp Cowaw Boy Scout Camp which served Raritan Council Boy Scouts.
+The camp served Scouts from the George Washington Council.
+Just north of this camp was Camp Cowaw Boy Scout Camp, which served Raritan Council Boy Scouts.